ShreyasAmbre/nxEcomApp/README.md

 - This should include filters and products listing based on category only
 - Create action, effects, reducer, effects to get product based on categoryName

+## 📗 Step 8 — Integrating FontAwesome in application
+- Commands are mentioned above

-## Step 8 - Login Feature UI & API integration and store data in gloabal store
+## Step 9 - Login Feature UI & API integration and store data in gloabal store
 - Create a login and signup UI
 - Create Signal Form for both
 - Integrate authguard
 - U should give a try to use withComponentInputBinding() which will help to show the user name, category name when passing data in route

-## Step 9 - Product Detail Page
+## Step 10 - Product Detail Page

-## Step 10 - Cart Feature
+## Step 11 - Cart Feature

 ## Future Development